garykac/woven/docs/rules.md

 During your turn, mana can be:

 * Placed on your TAPESTRY as a THREAD that can be used to cast spells
-* Spent for movement or to acquire cards.
+* Spent for movement, to acquire cards or other actions.

 As a spell effect, mana can be:

 * Placed on the map as a TENDRIL that can be used by spells to target locations
 * Placed on one of your spells as a CHARGE for that spell

-The Astral Plane is where you start the game and where you will be sent if your physical form is destroyed.

 ## Start Game